robertsweetman/module_4/mdbook/src/2_stakeholder_engagement.md

 | Maintainability | 10% | 9/10 | 8/10 | 7/10 |
 | **Weighted Score** | | **8.0** | **8.6** | **6.6** |

+Figure 4: SWOT Analysis with Weighting

-From this SWOT analysis, Azure hosted PostgreSQL is the preferred option, especially because we can also develop the entire solution using locally hosted PostgreSQL.
+Analysis shows that Azure hosted PostgreSQL is the preferred option, especially because we can also develop the entire solution using locally hosted PostgreSQL to save time initially.

 <!--
 Using relevant data analysis techniques